fnaumenko/isChIP/README.md

 **isChIP** generates output in one of the two modes:<br>
 *test* – simulation of site of interest sequencing; the output is test sequences/alignment<br>
 *control* – simulation of control production; the output is 'input' sequences/alignment.<br>
-These modes are distinguished only by involvement or elimination of sites of interest in a process.
-The sites are represented by the set of features stated in a single optional parameter – a BED file called *template*.
+These modes are distinguished by the presence or absence of a parameter – a file containing site of interest, called *template*.

 ### Template
 *Template* is a file in [BED](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) format whose features correspond to binding events.
 Each data line contains 3 (minimum required) or more fields.
 First 3 fields define the binding site.
-If there are no more fields in the line, all generating significant enriched regions have the same density.
-If there are additional fields, isChIP interprets the field indicated by the option `-s|--bscore` as the relative binding efficiency.
+If there are additional fields, isChIP interprets the field indicated by the option `-s|--bscore` as the relative binding efficiency, otherwise the efficiency is uniform across all binding sites.<br>
 Within the framework of the model, binding efficiency is defined as the probability of associating a fragment with a binding site.
-Just for simplicity, the term 'binding score' is used as a synonym for binding efficiency, although in a strict sense it is debatable.
+Just for simplicity, the term 'binding score' is used as a synonym for this concept.
-'Relative' means that the units specified in the field are not taken into account, only value ratios are implemented to be meaningful.<br>
+'Relative' means that only score ratios matter, the score units become meaningless.<br>
 BED format recommends using the 4th field as a 'name' and 5th field as a 'score' in the common sense.
-Many developers of peak callers follow these guidelines and save in the 4th field the peak name, and in the 5th field the peak p-value or local FDR.
+The output of many of peak callers follow these guidelines and save in the the 5th field the peak p-value or local FDR.
-Both of the values are directly proportional to the peak amplitude, which makes it possible to treat them as binding efficiency.
+Both of the values are directly proportional to the peak amplitude, which allows to treat them as binding efficiency.
-When using another field to store the corresponding values, it can be specified by the `-s|--bscore` option.
+If the corresponding value is placed in a non-standard location, it can be set up with the `-s|--bscore` option.<br>
-That allows the use of peak caller output as a **isChIP** *template*, with the necessary replacement of the coordinates of the peaks to the coordinates of the proposed binding sites.<br>
+That allows the use of peak caller output as a **isChIP** *template*, with the corresponding correction of coordinates (narrowing of the peaks to the binding sites).<br>
 Alternatively, the scores can be entered manually.<br>
-At the same time different stated scores in *template* can be ignored by setting the `-s|--bscore` option to 0.

-*Template* does not have to be sorted, but all the features belonging to a chromosome should be clustered together.
-The simplest way to meet this requirement is to use pre-sorted data.
+All features within each chromosome must be sorted.<br>
+Optional track definition line is ignored.

 ### Options description

 *Notes:*<br>
 For options that take a pair of values, one or both of them can be omitted.
 In this case, it retains the default value.
-For example, `-G :5` means foreground level of 50% and background level of 5%; `–G :` does not change the settings.<br>
+For example, `-G :0.5` means foreground default level of 50% and background level of 0.5%;<br>
 Enumerable option values are case insensitive.<br>
+Value-less single letter options can be merged.<br>
 Compressed input files in gzip format are acceptable.

 `-g|--gen <name>`<br>